Custom Pipeline Cleaning Pigs and Programs Designed for Your Line

 Custom Configurations That Work

 I’ve spent my career designing custom cleaning plans because operators can’t afford cookie-cutter answers.
 Maybe your pig needs six discs for control, or maybe it needs added brush and magnet assemblies for a tough debris load.
-Maybe a bi-directional design makes sense for your system, or maybe it doesn’t.
+Perhaps a bi-directional design is suitable for your system, or perhaps it isn’t.
 The goal is always the same: a pig that’s built for your pipeline, not just for the catalog.

 That’s the advantage of Enduro’s Pipeline Cleaning Pig Division.
 We’ve got a team with more than 80 years of combined cleaning experience, and we thrive on tackling the toughest challenges operators face.